ros2/design/articles/external_qos_file.md

 Do not allow externally loading the `liveliness` qos policy, and allow loading all the others.
 Authors that support both manual by topic and automatic liveliness can provide a parameter or argument to configure it.

-### Alternatives
+### QoS verification callbacks

-There could be a callback mechanism, in which the node's author validates that the QoS profile that is going to be applied is valid.
+The node author can, optionally, add a callback to verify that the side loaded QoS is valid for that node. e.g.: the node author might want to ensure non-lossy QoS.

 ## References